Vettabase/mariadb-columnstore-docker/README.md

 The official MariaDB docker currently does not support Columnstore of the S3 engine, an [issue](https://github.com/MariaDB/mariadb-docker/issues/457) is already open.
 Another [ticket](https://jira.mariadb.org/browse/MCOL-5646) has been raised to update the current Columnstore image, but we feel like it is not suitable for container deployment or orchestration.

-Some usage examples below or the `examples/` directory for runn Columnstore as single or multi-node deployments.
+Some usage examples are below documented and in the `examples/`.

 ## Summary